 You can enable the password autofill setting on your iPhone 13 by going to Settings > Passwords > Autofill Passwords > then enabling the Autofill Passwords setting on that screen.

-Our guide below will show you more about using this password saving feature on your iPhone, as well as point out some of the other useful items that you will find on this Passwords menu.
+Our guide below will show you more about how to save passwords on iPhone 13, as well as point out some of the other useful items that you will find on this Passwords menu.

 How to Get iPhone 13 to Remember Passwords